d2l-ai/d2l-en/chapter_optimization/scheduler.md

 train(net, train_iter, test_iter, num_epochs, loss, trainer, ctx)
 ```

 This worked quite a bit better than previously.
 Two things stand out: the curve was rather more smooth than previously.
 Secondly, there was less overfitting.
 Unfortunately it is not a well-resolved question as to why certain strategies lead to less overfitting in *theory*.
 There is some argument that a smaller stepsize will lead to parameters that are closer to zero and thus simpler.
 However, this doesn't explain the phenomenon entirely since we don't really stop early but simply reduce the learning rate gently.
-Let's see what other choices for learning rate scheduling exist.

 ## Policies

+While we cannot possibly cover the entire variety of learning rate schedulers, we attempt to give a brief overview of popular policies below.
+Common choices are polynomial decay and piecewise constant schedules.
+Beyond that, cosine learning rate schedules have been found to work well empirically on some problems.
+Lastly, on some problems it is beneficial to warm up the optimizer prior to using large learning rates.

 ### Factor Scheduler